 May we continue to work together, with purpose, to expand possibilities.

-- The purpose of our existence experienced expanded relevance offering a number of educational opportunities to both the professional floral designer and the student of floral design.
-Up to $25,644 was awarded in Grants and Scholarships in 2021 and up to $15,015 was designated to be held in Trust for Scholarships in 2022 from the endowed funds of the AIFD Foundation and designated funding from industry and individuals.
+- The purpose of our existence continues to experience expanded relevance offering a number of educational opportunities to both the professional floral designer and the student of floral design.

 - The AIFD Foundation has long provided opportunities to add to “A Lifetime of Learning.”
 The AIFD Foundation Catastrophic Fund established “A Cornerstone of Care” to assist those experiencing property damage due to catastrophic events.
-Providing hope for those in need, FTD contributed $10,000 in 2020–2021 to this fund, making this the largest single donation received by this fund.
-We are most grateful to FTD for their continued support.
+The AIFD Foundation awarded $1,000 to a retail florist in Kentucky, to assist with the insurance deductible that provided resources to address property damage from the series of tornadoes that brought destruction to several states.

 AIFD Foundation Mission Statement